-It is also occasionally useful to have a program depend on some other target that is not actually part of that program.
-This can be done using the 'DEPENDENCIES' variable.
-Each program depends on the contents of such a variable, but no further interpretation is done.
+It is also occasionally useful to have a target (program or library) depend on some other file that is not actually part of that target.
+This can be done using the DEPENDENCIES variable.
+Each targets depends on the contents of such a variable, but no further interpretation is done.